Meet Personal Injury Lawyer Julie Braman Kane

 Julie Braman Kane has decades of experience successfully representing injured plaintiffs in high-level litigation.
 A partner of Colson Hicks Eidson since 1999, she has secured multimillion-dollar verdicts and personal injury settlements, including a $38 million verdict in a medical malpractice and drug negligence case.

 She is committed to personal attention and works closely with each of her clients to inform and involve them in every step of their case, assuring they receive the highest quality representation possible.

 Honors and Experience

-A champion of civil justice, Julie currently serves as President of the American Association for Justice (AAJ), the world’s largest trial bar and leading defender of civil justice.
+A champion of civil justice, Julie is a past President of the American Association for Justice (AAJ), the world’s largest trial bar and leading defender of civil justice.
 Her commitment to protecting the right to trial by jury is evident in her more than 20 years of service with the AAJ, where she has also served on the Executive Committee and Board of Governors and has chaired its National Finance Council, Products Liability Section, Women’s Caucus and Diversity Task Force.

 In 2012, with voter suppression legislation on the rise across America, Julie initiated and chaired the Voter Protection Action Committee, AAJ’s election protection program that provides lawyers in all fifty states to protect the rights of American citizens whose access to the polls was limited.
 Furthermore, as chair, Kane was instrumental in placing AAJ members across the country to ensure U.S. citizens’ voting rights were assured and their ballots were counted.

 In addition to her national service with the AAJ, Julie has served as a Trustee and Co-Chair of the National College of Advocates, on the Board of Directors for the Florida Justice Association, as a Commissioner on the Florida Elections Commission – to which she was appointed by then-Governor Charlie Crist – and as President of the Miami-Dade Chapter of the Florida Association for Women Lawyers.

 A proud double Hurricane, Julie is a magna cum laude undergraduate and cum laude graduate of the University of Miami School of Law and a proud vice president of the school’s Law Alumni Association.